Greek Baked Ratatouille (Tourlou Tourlou) 🍆🇬🇷

 Don't forget that you can add or delete your own favourite vegetables and play around with quantities.
 It's a very forgiving recipe which is highly adaptable.
-Having said that, our father always says that not all vegetables go together and not all herbs go together! 👨🏼🦳

 You will notice that l keep it simple and don't add sugar like some other recipes ask for but you can drizzle some balsamic vinegar over the vegetables at the half way mark 👌🏻

 If you want to make this FODMAP friendly (pictured above), you can substitute with spring onions and carrots.
-I make garlic infused extra virgin olive oil by throwing some garlic cloves in the warned up (not hot) oil and letting it sit for a few hours.
+I make garlic infused extra virgin olive oil by throwing some garlic cloves in the warmed up (not hot) oil and letting it sit for a few hours.
 You then strain it and use it as usual.